Dissertation Theses

 Dissertation Theses in Progress

-Seshadri Reddy Basava (Prof. Wollner) - Mixed-Integer Nonlinear Optimization of Heating Networks
+(Prof. Ulbrich) Isabel Jacob - Mixed-Integer Nonlinear Optimization of Heating Networks

 (Prof. Pfetsch and Prof. Ulbrich) Lea Rehlich - Optimal Control and Generalized Nash Equilibrium Problems on Networks of Scalar Conservation Laws